 Here is a look at some of the advanced capabilities of Server Technology’s PDUs:

-Secure access (for smart, switched, smart POPS and switched POPS): With the ability to monitor input current comes the great responsibility to protect this information from hackers or unauthorized users.
-Server Technology’s PDUs come with strong access, security and communications controls so that only authorized users can access power usage data and make critical changes to the network.
+Secure access (for smart, switched, smart POPS, and switched POPS): With the ability to monitor input current comes the great responsibility to protect this information from hackers or unauthorized users.
+Server Technology’s PDUs come with strong access, security, and communications control so that only authorized users can access power usage data and make critical changes to the network.

 Greater cable retention (for all PDUs): In a standard power outlet, cables can easily become dislodged, which can lead to unexpected power outages.
 Server Technology offers server rack power strips that come with lockable, high-retention outlets to ensure that cables stay firmly in place.